 Haller's apple moss (Bartramia halleriana) is listed on Schedule 1 of the Species at Risk Act and threatened by COSEWIC.
-This species met the criterion for endangered status but was designated threatened because the location of the moss habitats at the verified sites are such that imminent extirpation is unlikely.
-There are two known locations of Haller's apple moss in Jasper National park along HWY 16 west (Dobson 2003a), each along a rocky outcrop.
+There are two known locations of Haller's apple moss in JNP along HWY 16 west (Haller's Apple Moss Recovery Team, 2010), each along a rocky outcrop.
 The pulloffs near these locations are located beyond 100m from the apple moss sites and therefore would not be impacted by routine work at these front country facilities.
+Critical habitat has been identified for the two sites and due to the proximity to Highway 16, the boundary includes part of the highway and roadside.
+However, critical habitat (within the boundary) is only where required habitat attributes are location (i.e., rock outcrops, closed canopy forest, seepages, creeks or rivers).
+Existing infrastructure, including highways and pullouts, are excluded from critical habitat.
+Activities such as roadside brushing or tree removal within the critical habitat boundary would be expected to affect critical habitat attributes and would require permitting under the SARA.